What’s it really like to work in a call centre?

 An open-plan office can certainly be perfect for making eyes at a cute new colleague or casually flirting with the boss.
 Many call centres have large staff and organise works social events, always a great time for mutually attracted co-workers to finally cop off.
 Of course, the office gossip grapevine is sure to spread word of any romance around long before the lovers arrive at work the next morning, whether together or separately!

-Office gossip also provides a never-ending supply of amusing anecdotes for happy call centre workers to share with friends who doubt the fun side of the job.
+Provides a never-ending supply of amusing anecdotes for happy call centre workers to share with friends who doubt the fun side of the job.

 “We get people calling up and asking for dooooves (DVDs) and lucitvs (LCD TVs), like on the Fonejacker TV show.
 It’s not annoying at all, we’ve all done prank calls when we were younger so we just humour them and act like we know what they are talking about,” says Nick Upton.